 - Current Statistics Status Enable or Disable.
 The default value is disabled.
 To enable, click the Enable button.
 If disabled, the function of DoS protection in Security settings will be ineffective. - Packets Statistics Interval The default value is 10.
 Select a value between 5 and 60 seconds in the pull-down list.
-The Packets Statistic interval indicates the time section of the packets statistic. - > Sorted Rules Select sorted rule of statistics results as your desired.
+The Packets Statistic interval indicates the time section of the packets statistic. - Sorted Rules Here displays sort as desired.